Handheld Objects Hold Power

 Rain or Shine

-My childhood response to climate comes from having grown up in Kansas, on prairie land my grandfather homesteaded with his team of six plow horses.
-It was Kansas where I walked in corn and wheat fields.
-I also stepped over bumpy outcroppings of limestone rock and heard family begrudge Juniper trees as weeds because of their thirsty root systems.
+I derived some outdoor resilience to weather growing up in Kansas.
+Nearby was farmland first plowed by my grandfather’s team of horses.
+It was rural Kansas where I walked in wheat fields.
+I climbed over bumpy outcroppings of limestone rock and saw family members cut down Juniper trees- called weeds because of their thirsty root systems.

 Where I live now and call home is Houston, Texas.
 Most every day is soaked in humidity and heat.
 The year, 2021 was different though…I saw fronds on tall palms blanketed in snow.
 The Texas grid system wasn't prepared either for those four days of freezing cold temperatures.
 Even the leaves on my indoor African violet suffered frostbite.
 And the years before that?
 A once-in-a-hundred-year flood happened two years in a row with a once in five-hundred-year flood following those.

 The question remains for me whether getting in a car when it starts to rain is safe.
-Our bayou waters can rise quickly in freeway underpasses and racing canoe are dangerous during street rescues.
+Our bayou waters can rise quickly in freeway underpasses and racing canoes to service a street rescue is dangerous.

-With extreme weather more common, normal travel has become more complicated.
+With extreme weather more frequent, travel has simply become more complicated every year.
 Factor in a world-wide health pandemic, and my desire to travel is more like planning an escape.
-It's why making weather changing remote controllers hold an appeal- they allow me to imagine the very best is possible, if only for just a minute.
+It's why making weather changing hand-held controllers hold an appeal- they allow me to imagine the very best is possible, if only for just a minute.